MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Begin-restore.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Starts a restore session and issues a **PreRestore** event to involved writers.
+starts a restore session and issues a **PreRestore** event to involved writers.

 ## Syntax